ajwills72/rmip/docs/teacher_notes.md

 Each week, students attend a two-hour _high intensity_ workshop, and a two-hour _low intensity_ workshop.
 The high-intensity workshops have a student:staff ratio of 16:1.
 One of those staff must be a member of academic staff (Lecturer / AP / Prof), who is expected to be present throughout the session.
 High-intensity sessions are where new topics are introduced, and where students can expect prompt high-quality support from topic experts, including their supervisor.

-The low-intensity workshops are staffed at 40:1 ratio, by teaching assistants.
+The low-intensity workshops are staffed (normally at a 40:1 ratio), by teaching assistants.
 No academic staff member is present.
 The low-intensity sessions are where students continue to work on material introduced in the high-intensity workshops, with support that is mainly technical or procedural in nature.
+In some weeks (specifically weeks 2 and 5) more teaching assistants are required as the activities generate more queries.

 ### Assessment